Pinni

 Pinni is a type of Punjabi and North Indian cuisine dish that is eaten mostly in winters.
 It is served as a dessert and is made from desi ghee, wheat flour, jaggery and almonds.
 Raisins may also be used.
-Urad dal pinni is a variety of pinni.
+Urad dal pinni is a variety of pinni."Alsi pinni, from Punjab contains flaxseed.

 Pinni is also a general term for desserts or sweets prepared in a round shape.

 Ingredients

 For added flavor, khoya is used in the pinnis.

 Pinni is a joint sweet dish in North India and the Punjab region, also called pindi.

 Pinnis do not go bad for a lengthy time and do not require to be chilled.
 Pinnis are covered with crushed cardamom and preferably served warm with tea or warm dairy.